gsmvalve/gsmtasks-docs/source/includes/_contactaddresses.md

-client        | String | URL of the client resource contact       | Object | Contact object address       | Object | Address object
+client        | String | URL of the client resource contact       | Object | Contact object address       | Object | Address object created_at   | String | The time when the contact address was created updated_at    | String | The time when the contact address was updated

 ## Retrieve a specific Contact Address